Kian-Aghaei/Project8/docs/README.md

  - **view.js**: It wraps around the DOM and provides users with two major functionalities.
 First taking a todo application event and registers the handler and second, renders the page based on the given command with the correct data and options.
  - **controller.js**: It takes both model and view instances and acts as the controller between them.
  - **app.js**: It creates a new instance of the app itself by initializing the model, view, and controller.

+## JavaScript Documentation
+To learn more about the inner mechanism of JavaScript in this app, you can check this *[Page](https://8th-project-of-oc.readthedocs.io/en/latest/)*

 ## Bug Fixing
 >During the program’s manual test three bugs have been found.
 One of them was a simple typo, the other was the potential possibility of assigning an identical ID to two different entities on DB, and the last was a missing id of an input tag.